Skip to content

 Claude Code can call multiple GodotIQ tools in sequence within a single conversation.
 Common patterns:

-• Safe refactor: impact_checksignal_map → make changes → validate
+• Safe refactor: godotiq_impact_checkgodotiq_signal_map → make changes → godotiq_validate

-Make sure to update the port in your .godotiq.json and the Godot addon settings to match.
+If the default WebSocket port (6007) conflicts with something, update the addon_port in your .godotiq.json and the Godot addon settings to match.

 1. Check that GodotIQ is installed: pip show godotiq